AsgardCms/Documentation/getting-started/used-technology.md

 ### <a name="server-requirements" class="anchor" href="#server-requirements"></a> Server requirements

-The server requirements are very similar to laravels server requirements:
+The server requirements are very similar to Laravel's server requirements:

 - PHP 5.5.9 or higher
 - PDO PHP Extension